 Your visit from Batzner will leave you with the peace of mind that an effective treatment plan has been set in motion to keep you, your family, and your pets safe.
 Your Service Specialist will provide a detailed Service Report explaining the steps they have taken towards pest prevention.
 If you see issues after 3 weeks, we will come back free of charge.

-If you have the cost-effective BAN™ system (recommended), we’ll be back in another three months, or anytime you call us!
+If you have the cost-effective pestfree365 program (recommended), we’ll be back in another four months, or anytime you call us!

 Who can I expect?

 Batzner professionals are your neighbors and friends.
 Many of our employees have spent their careers with Batzner with tenures of over 25 years!
 We are confident in what we do and we have committed people doing it.

 We are QualityPro certified, and we like it that way.
 In order to attain this achievement, each and every one of our employees has met rigorous standards.
 Our Service Specialists receive continuous training to ensure they stay up-to-date with the latest treatment options.
 Some of our Service Specialists and Managers have even gone above and beyond to become Associate Certified Entomologists.

 You will continue to see Asian lady beetles and boxelder bugs outside your home.
 They are sun bathers and will continually come to rest on the sunny sides of your home as the treatment takes effect.
 Eventually, the population will reduce and you will no longer see them.

 If preventative measures were not taken in the fall, they will likely show up in your home once the weather starts to warm up.
 Learn more about their behavioral patterns.

 - Occasional carpenter ant sightings are normal, but if activity continues, a satellite nest may also need to be treated